skypilot-org/skypilot/docs/source/reference/config.rst

     # - This only affects GCP instances.
 Local GCP credentials will still be
     #   uploaded to non-GCP instances (since those instances may need to access
     #   GCP resources).
-    # - If the SkyPilot spot/serve controller is on GCP, this setting will make
+    # - If the SkyPilot jobs/serve controller is on GCP, this setting will make
-    #   non-GCP managed spot jobs / non-GCP service replicas fail to access any
+    #   non-GCP managed jobs / non-GCP service replicas fail to access any
     #   resources on GCP (since the controllers don't have GCP credential
     #   files to assign to these non-GCP instances).
     #